-Over Ambition: Sometimes our team becomes a little overconfident in our ideas.
-We believe that we know all that there is to know, though we may not have the technical strengths necessary. , This can cause unforeseen issues.
+Over Ambition: At times, our team can be a little overconfident in our ideas.
+We may believe that we know all that there is to know, when we may lack the technical expertise needed.
+This can lead to unforeseen issues down the line.